websanco/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/search-experiences/creating-and-managing-elements.md

 - `category` provides a string that classifies the behavior of the Element.
 Specify `match`, `boost`, `conditional`, `filter`, `hide`, or `custom`.
 - `configuration` provides the `queryConfiguration`, which holds the query clauses you're contributing, via the `queryEntries` property.
 - `icon` sets a string that sets which available icon to use for the Element.
-Any image available in the [Lexicon Icon Library](https://github.com/liferay/lexiconcss/tree/master/images/icons) can be used (e.g., `thumb-up`). <!-- need clarification on this: for example custom-field is not in Lexicon -->
+Any image available in the [Lexicon Icon Library](https://learn.liferay.com/dxp/latest/en/building-applications/developing-a-java-web-application/using-mvc/tag-libraries/clay-tag-library/clay-icons.html) can be used (e.g., `thumbs-up`).
 - `uiConfiguration` sets the configuration elements that you'll show in the UI and then pass into your custom Element with the configured values.

 For example, an Element that boosts a term query match on the `entryClassName` field can configure the query and the UI like this: